-Equality in the workplace for women has long been a debated topic and something that International Women’s day brought to light again, particularly revolving around how many female managers a company employs.
+Equality in the workplace for women is a much debated topic.
+Undoubtedly, it is something that International Women’s day brought to light again.
+Particularly, it is revolving around how many female managers a company employs.

 Key findings regarding Female Managers employment